KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/06_full_did_tx.md

 These extrinsic require fee payment and need therefore be send from an account with sufficient balance.

 The second flavour is callable from a DID.
-Since every transaction requires fees to be paid, this flavour needs to be wrapped inside a normal account extrinsic.
+Since every extrinsic requires fees to be paid, this flavour needs to be wrapped inside a normal account extrinsic.
 The account will pay all fees and deposit that will be required.

 This document describes how to sign the DID extrinsics.